google/comprehensive-rust/src/std.md

 # Standard Library

-Rust comes with a standard library which helps establish a set of common types used by Rust library and programs.
+Rust comes with a standard library which helps establish a set of common types used by Rust libraries and programs.
 This way, two libraries can work together smoothly because they both use the same `String` type.

 The common vocabulary types include: